jugaloza/OpenCV_Utility/README.md

 This repository contains C++ based Image processing utility application using opencv.

-## BasicImageUtility
+## 1. BasicImageUtility

-First App contains basic image processing applications like resizing,cropping, flipping and annotating images
+This First App contains my work on basic image processing applications like resizing,cropping, flipping and annotating images